 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.

 Physicians and other health care professionals seeking AMA PRA Category 1 Credits™ for this continuing medical education activity must complete the online CME Request for Credit Survey by Friday, June 15, 2018.

 Certificates will only be issued to those who complete the survey.
-A link to the request-for-credit survey will be available on this page after completion of the workshop.
+A link to the request-for-credit survey is available at the link below and via email.